topkecleon/telegram-bot-bash/README.txt

 Your Bot configuration must not be readable by other users.
 Everyone who can read your Bots token is able to act as your Bot and has access to all chats the Bot is in!
 Everyone with read access to your Bot files can extract your Bots data.
-Especially your Bot config inconfig.jssh must be protected against other users.
+Especially your Bot config in config.jssh must be protected against other users.
 No one except you should have write access to the Bot files.
-The Bot should be restricted to have write access tocount.jssh and data-bot-bash only, all other files must be write protected.
+The Bot should be restricted to have write access to count.jssh, data-bot-bash/ and logs/ only, all other files must be write protected.
-To set access rights for your bashbot installation to a reasonable default runsudo ./ bashbot.sh init after every update or change to your installation directory.
+To set access rights for your bashbot installation to a reasonable default run sudo ./ bashbot.sh init after every update or change to your installation directory.
+Note: Keep old log files in a safe place or even better delete them, they are GDPR relevant and may contain information [https://github.com/topkecleon/telegram-bot-bash/ issues/174] you don't want to be public.

 FAQ